Bỏ qua đến nội dung

 4. Answer the questions:

-- Entity Prefix: Enter the entity prefix of your car (for example: if you see sensor.vf8_battery, type vf8)
+- Entity Prefix: Enter your car’s entity prefix (for example: if you see sensor.vf8_battery, type vf8)

 - Choice:

-- Type 1 for Full Wall Panel (full-screen dashboard with a beautiful glassmorphism style)
+- Type 1 for Full Wall Panel (full-screen dashboard with a nice glassmorphism style)

-- Type 2 for Simple Card (a compact card to add to your existing dashboard)
+- Type 2 for Simple Card (a compact card to add to an existing dashboard)

 1. The script will create a YAML file (for example: my_vinfast_dashboard.yaml)